adityasahusomu/Spotify-Song-Recommendation-System/README.md

 ## Technology Stack

 1) Streamlit: The framework used to create an interactive and user-friendly web interface for the recommendation system.
-2) Amazon EC2: The application is deployed on an Amazon EC2 instance.
+2) Amazon EC2: Also used the Amazon EC2 instance to deploy this instance.

 ## Datasets used
 1) artist.csv: https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks/data?select=artists.csv